diegopaiva1/file-search-poc/README.md

 ### Quick Start

+1. Clone the application

+2. Rename the `.env.example` file to `.env` (or create a separate `.env` file)

-1. Clone and start the application:
+3. Build and start the application

 ```bash
 docker-compose up --build
 ```

-2. Rename the `.env.example` file to `.env` (or create a separate `.env` file)

-3. Access the application:
+4. Access the application:

 - Frontend: http://localhost:3000
 - Backend API: http://localhost:3001